 Historic Communities of the 710

-This massive transportation project stretches over more than 5 miles through a collection of some of the oldest, most historic cities, neighborhoods, and streetscapes in the San Gabriel Valley.
-These communities are defined by dozens of vibrant historic commercial and residential districts, hundreds of individual landmarks, groundbreaking infrastructure projects like old Route 66 and the Arroyo Seco Parkway (the oldest highway in the United States and a National Scenic Byway), and nationally prominent cultural events like the Annual Tournament of Roses Parade.
+This massive transportation project stretched over more than 5 miles through a collection of some of the oldest, most historic cities, neighborhoods, and streetscapes in the San Gabriel Valley.
+These communities are defined by dozens of vibrant historic commercial and residential districts, hundreds of individual landmarks, groundbreaking infrastructure projects such as old Route 66 and the Arroyo Seco Parkway (the oldest highway in the United States and a National Scenic Byway, respectively), and nationally prominent cultural events like the Annual Tournament of Roses Parade.